Capgemini-Korea-Public/CT-Scan-Analyzer/README.md

 # CT-Scan-Analyzer
-CT-Scan-Analyzer is a Unity-based project that implements a command system for CT scan analysis using advanced technologies such as Audio Recording (AR), Speech-to-Text (STT), Sentence Similarity(SS), and Large Language Models (LLM).
+CT-Scan-Analyzer is a Unity-based project that implements a command system for CT scan analysis using advanced technologies such as Vidio Recording (VR), Speech-to-Text (STT), Sentence Similarity(SS), and Large Language Models (LLM).
 This innovative system allows users to interact with CT scan data using voice commands, providing a hands-free and efficient way to analyze medical imaging.

 # Project Overview
 ## Key Features